Ethylisopropyltryptamine

 Ethylisopropyltryptamine (EiPT), also known as N-ethyl-N-isopropyltryptamine, is a psychedelic drug of the tryptamine family.
 It is taken orally.

 EiPT appears to have been first synthesized and described by Alexander Shulgin.

 Use and effects

 In his book TiHKAL (Tryptamines I Have Known and Loved), Alexander Shulgin lists the dose of EiPT as 24 to 40 mg and its duration as 4 to 6 hours.
 According to Shulgin, this compound tends to produce nausea, dysphoria, and other unpleasant side effects.
 It also seems to largely lack the hallucinatory and visual properties usually associated with psychedelic drugs.

 Chemistry

 EiPT is short for N-ethyl-N-isopropyltryptamine.
 The full chemical name of this structure is N-ethyl-N-[2-(1H-indol-3-yl)ethyl]propan-2-amine.
 The compound is a substituted tryptamine, which all belong to a larger family of compounds known as indolethylamines.

 Synthesis

 The chemical synthesis of EiPT has been described.

 Analogues

-Analogues of EiPT include 4-HO-EiPT, 5-MeO-EiPT, methylisopropyltryptamine (MiPT), propylisopropyltryptamine (PiPT), ethylpropyltryptamine (EPT), diethyltryptamine (DET), and diisopropyltryptamine (DiPT), among others.
+Analogues of EiPT include 4-HO-EiPT, 4-AcO-EiPT, 5-MeO-EiPT, methylisopropyltryptamine (MiPT), propylisopropyltryptamine (PiPT), ethylpropyltryptamine (EPT), diethyltryptamine (DET), and diisopropyltryptamine (DiPT), among others.